Loading...

 (Default: On) Automatically load the previous, or last saved, calibration file when starting Motive.

-(Default: 1 s) The duration, in seconds, that the camera system will auto-detect extraneous reflections for masking during Calibration process.
+(Default: 1 s) The duration, in seconds, that the camera system will auto-detect extraneous reflections for masking during process.

 (Default: On) Save two TAKE files in the current data folder every time a calibration is performed: one for the calibration wanding and one for the ground plane.